kelloggm/cs-490-website/project-plan.md

 The assignment is due by the end of October 9, AoE.

 ## Grading
-The project plan will account for 10% of your project grade, and will be graded out of 100 points.
+The project plan will account for 7.5% of your project grade, and will be graded out of 75 points.
 The grading of the project plan is further broken down as follows:

 ### Introductory problem statement (5 points):
 * Receive full marks if there is a narrative consisting of 4-10 sentences that describes a specific problem that your project aims to solve.
 * Receive partial credit if the narrative is present, but does not describe a problem that the project aims to solve

-### User stories (15 points):
+### User stories (12 points):
-Each of the three user stories will account for 5% of your grade on this assignment and graded as follows:
+Each of the three user stories will account for 4 points of your grade on this assignment and graded as follows:
 * Receive full marks if:
   * The user story fits the problem statement
   * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)
   * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases

-### Work breakdown (80 points):
+### Work breakdown (58 points):
 Your work breakdown will be evaluated holistically on the following rubric:

 #### Coverage of tasks needed (20 points):